Things to Do in Rio de Janeiro

 Think of it this way: you're seeing Rio through my eyes, a local who knows its soul.

-From there, we'll glide through captivating gems like the historic Passeio Público, the explosively colorful Selarón Steps, the majestic Arcos da Lapa (Aqueduct), the electric energy of Lapa, and the strikingly modern Metropolitan Cathedral.
+We'll kick things off by gliding past gems like the historic Passeio Público and the jaw-droppingly colorful Selarón Steps.
+Next, we'll soak in the majestic Arcos da Lapa and admire the strikingly modern Metropolitan Cathedral.

-Next, we'll dive into Carioca culture at Praça Tiradentes, stand in awe of the breathtaking Real Gabinete Português de Leitura, appreciate the serene charm of the Igreja de São Francisco de Paula, soak in the lively vibes of Largo da Carioca, and find a moment of peace at the Mosteiro de São Bento.
+Ready for more?
+We'll dive deep into Carioca culture at Praça Tiradentes, stand in awe of the breathtaking Real Gabinete Português de Leitura library, and appreciate the serene charm of the Igreja de São Francisco de Paula.
+Then, we'll hop on the VLT Tram from the lively Largo da Carioca and ride to the incredible Mosteiro de São Bento.

 Welcome to the beautiful neighborhood of Barra da Tijuca, one of Rio de Janeiro's best zones for beaches, bars, and restaurants.
 In this tour we will explore some of the most iconic parts of Barra, such as Jardim Oceânico (or Oceanic Garden, and you will soon realize why it is called like this) and the Gigóia Islands, a hidden treasure, considered as Rio de Janeiro's very own Pantanal, where you might get the chance to spot capybaras and crocodiles.
 All this while exploring the bars for food and drinks around the area!